FratilaAndreea98/Testare-Manuala/Manual_Testing_Project_For__H&M.md

 <h5> Tests in scope: </h5>

-In order to fullfill the testing objectives we are going to focus on the Register Module(and Log In Module) which has been places on the scope and has been targeted for improvement over the next 3 months.
+To meet testing objectives, we'll focus on the Register Module (and Login Module), which has been prioritized for improvement over the next three months.

 From the point of view the testing types and tehniques we are going to use are mostly black box testing with the following test design tehniques:
 <li>Boundary Value Analysis